In last days, al-Baghdadi sought safety in shrinking domain

 Iraqi and Syrian Kurdish officials have said they separately cultivated sources that led to the IS leader, and Sajit is believed to be one of them.
 A U.S. official said it seemed the Syrian Kurds managed to get a “guest” inside al-Baghdadi’s inner circle whose information was key in the hunt.

 Sajit said al-Baghdadi’s movements were heavily restricted, more so as greater IS territory was lost.
 He walked around with a suicide belt, even slept with one near him, and made his aides also carry belts.
-He never used a cellphone; only his aide Abu Hassan al-Muhajer did, using a Galaxy 7, Sajit said.
+He never used a cellphone; only his aide Abu Hassan al-Muhajer did, using a Galaxy 7, said Sajit, who remains in Iraqi custody.

 The stress worsened the IS leader’s diabetes, and he had to constantly monitor his blood sugar and take insulin.
 He didn’t fast during the holy month of Ramadan and forced his aides not to fast as well, Sajit said.